 Please note the use of recording devices in hearings is only possible in very limited circumstances.

 To use television or still cameras or any other electronic equipment in a Commission hearing room you must have the permission of the Member hearing the matter, or in the case of a Full Bench, the presiding Member.

-Media are asked to make such requests by contacting the Manager Media & Communications or the associate of the relevant Member.
+Media are asked to make such requests by contacting the Media team or the associate of the relevant Member.

-As with requests for camera access, media are asked to seek permission for the use of such equipment through the Manager Media & Communications or the associate of the relevant Member.
+As with requests for camera access, media are asked to seek permission for the use of such equipment through the Media team or the associate of the relevant Member.